mbologna/docker-bitlbee/README.md

 * BitlBee: Internally available on port 6667 within the cluster.
 * Stunnel: Internally available on port 6697 within the cluster.

-## CI/CD Pipeline

-This project includes a GitHub Actions workflow (build-scan-push.yml) to:

-- Lint Dockerfiles and shell scripts using Hadolint and ShellCheck.
-- Build and push Docker images to Docker Hub and GitHub Container Registry.
-- Scan images for vulnerabilities using Trivy.

-The image is built for both amd64 and arm64 platforms.

-## Security

-The container runs as a non-root user (bitlbee) for enhanced security.
-A health check ensures the container is operational and serving requests.
-TLS encryption is supported via stunnel.

 ## Resources